deltahue/3D-plant-estimation/README.md

 # 3D-plant-estimation

 ## Running the project:
+1) using anaconda create an environment using the finalEnv.yml file conda env create -f finalEnv.yml

-1) take the data folder from the link below and replace the current data folder with it:
+2) take the data folder from the link below and replace the current data folder with it:

 https://polybox.ethz.ch/index.php/s/wEiLS1izwR2D8DG

-2) cd src
+3) cd src

+4) You can choose whether you wish to see the metrics of the avocado dataset or the luca2 dataset

-3) python3 ./3d_plant_estimation.py avo_6
+python3 ./3d_plant_estimation.py avo_6

+python3 ./3d_plant_estimation.py luca2

 ## Git Conventions:
 - Stick to the git workflow as much as possible: https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow
 - In order to merge a branch create a pull request for the others to review